pythonhealthdatascience/stars-reproduce-allen-2020/README.md

 * `reproduction/` - Reproduction of the simulation model.
 Once complete, this functions as a research compendium for the model, containing all the code, parameters, outputs and documentation
 * `_quarto.yml` - Set-up instructions for the Quarto website
 * `.gitignore` - Instructions for Git of which local objects should not be included in the repository
+* `CHANGELOG.md` - Details changes between versions (as in GitHub releases and versions on Zenodo)
 * `CITATION.cff` - Instructions for citing this repository, created using [CFF INIT](https://citation-file-format.github.io/)
 * `index.qmd` - Home page for the Quarto website
 * `LICENSE` - Details of the license for this work